ilasw/wordpress-headless-next/README.md

 This is a demo project to show how to use Next.js with WordPress as a headless CMS.

+It uses GraphQL to fetch data from WordPress and render it using Next.js.

 ## Prerequisites

 - Docker